cassioneri/Map/README.md

 where <tt>comp</tt> is the comparison object.
 Notice that this implies two calls to <tt>comp::operator()</tt> and this can be wasteful.

-The implementation is <b>incomplete</b> and is not meant for production code.
+The implementation is <b>incomplete</b> (I spent just one day on it) and is not meant for production code.
 This is a simple exercise that I assigned to myself.

 The file <tt>map.h</tt> is the implementation.
 The file <tt>test.cpp</tt> is the unit test (based on the <tt>assert</tt> macro,